 More than a business

-Recent years have been challenging for Chilli farmers in the central Indian state of Madhya Pradesh.
+Recent years have been challenging for chili farmers in the central Indian state of Madhya Pradesh.
 Increasing pests and falling prices have left many farmers reluctant to even harvest their crops, such has been the drop in profitability.

 Deeply rooted values

 Hanshdas states that UPL has become like family to him, valuable not just for agricultural inputs and solutions but for its advice and guidance.
-In the four years that Hanshdas has used ProNutiva’s synergised conventional and biological input programme, backed with integrated pest management, he has seen a 20% increase in yield and better-quality fruit with it.
+In the four years that Hanshdas has used ProNutiva’s synergised conventional and biological input program, backed with integrated pest management, he has seen a 20% increase in yield and better-quality fruit with it.

-The package the ProNutiva team developed with Hanshdas, customised to meet the specific demands of his farm, comprises a range of crop protection inputs including Floramite, Cuprofix, and Atabron that guard against common diseases, fungi, and pests of chilli plants, supported by nutrient supplements such as Macarena and Provax.
+The package the ProNutiva team developed with Hanshdas, customised to meet the specific demands of his farm, comprises a range of crop protection inputs including Floramite, Cuprofix, and Atabron that guard against common diseases, fungi, and pests of chili plants, supported by nutrient supplements such as Macarena and Provax.
 Hanshdas is also using Zeba, one of our newer biosolutions.
 It supports soil health while also reducing water use and minimising environmental loading, which Hanshdas notes has played a significant role in addressing water scarcity on his farm.